 Information for Event Hosts

 Hosting a program or event on campus and want to make it more eco-friendly?
-Call upon our Green Team to help you out, and here's how:
+Call on our Green Team to help you out.
+Here's how:

 - Serving food?
 Request a Green Team member to help set up and potentially staff a waste station during your event